Association des Scouts du Canada: Monitors

 Monitors are those who have contact with youth members in person.
 They organize activities following the VCPREF method as suggested by the ASC.
-Their mission is to assist the youth in developing their physical, spiritual, intellectual, social and affective potential.
+Their job is to assist the youth in developing their physical, spiritual, intellectual, social and affective potential.
 Such (adult) leaders are eligible for the following awards: Gilwell knot (Noeud de Gilwell), and the Wood Badge (Badge de bois).

 Trainers

 These adult members are in charge of training and assisting Monitors.

 Managers

 Managers help monitors by doing administrative tasks such working in areas of the organization such as budget, census, communication, etc.

-VCPREF method

-The VCPREF method is a project management method that is widely used throughout the Association des Scouts du Canada.
-It consists of the following six steps (parts):